-- 4.4.1 Swept path analysis has been undertaken for the proposed access and servicing arrangement and is included in Appendix A. These drawings show the swept path analysis for both a 10.2m refuse vehicle and a 10m HGV accessing the turntable within the service area, and LGVs and cars accessing their respective bays. - Drawing 30848/AC/076 rev A shows vehicles approaching and departing in an eastbound direction. - Drawing 30848/AC/084 shows vehicles approaching and departing in a westbound direction. - Drawing 30848/AC/085 shows vehicles approaching from the west and departing in a westbound direction.
+4.4.1 Swept path analysis has been undertaken for the proposed access and servicing arrangement and are included in drawing 30848/AC/076 rev A, included in Appendix A. This drawing shows the swept path analysis for both a 10.2m refuse vehicle and a 10m HGV accessing the turntable within the service area, and LGVs and cars accessing their respective bays.